cocotb/cocotb/docs/source/contributing.rst

 -  (Optionally) `gcov <https://gcc.gnu.org/onlinedocs/gcc/Gcov.html>`__, for C++ code coverage
 -  (Optionally) `Github Actions <https://docs.github.com/en/free-pro-team@latest/actions>`__, for automatic acceptance testing

-Cocotb's regression tests can be improved by:
+cocotb's regression tests can be improved by:

 -  Testing more of cocotb's core functionality
 -  Testing corner cases left out of the current set of tests (identified by looking at code coverage)